 2. Hayes M1030 Military Diesel Motorcycle

 The word “military” should be your first clue that the Hayes M1030 is a cut above the average diesel bike.
 Built out from a Kawasaki KLR640 and dressed in tan shades, this trusty diesel motorcycle is equipped with a 670cc liquid-cooled engine.
 With top speeds of 90mph, the bike is surely impressive, but that’s not why it became the go-to diesel motorcycle for the US Marine Corps.
 What the military liked so much about M1030 was its versatility.
-More to the point, the bike utilised proprietary technology to be able to run on biodiesel, gasoline, truck diesel and five kinds of jet fuel.
+More to the point, the bike utilised proprietary Tamarit Circe Turns a Triumph Bonneville into Baroque Work of Art to be able to run on biodiesel, gasoline, truck diesel and five kinds of jet fuel.
 A mass-production model was discussed but never realised, meaning you have to go directly to the manufacturer to score one of these babies.
 Expect it to cost you.

 Top speed: 90 mph